 Business applications of technology remain serious drivers of innovation and advancements.
 Seamlessly bringing ideas together with viable solutions remains an important job of the tech sector, as it relates to business activities.
 In the IoT sphere, solutions need to be able to play nicely with other technologies, including AI-, Data Science- and Blockchain-enabled systems.

-Data collection is a use case where AI and IoT integration efforts have to be seamless.
+Data collection is a Applications where AI and IoT integration efforts have to be seamless.
 Device security is imperative, too.
 As AI and IoT grow together, we can expect Big Data acquisition and machine learning to also thrive.

 Folks in the data science field will also benefit.
 IoT has the capacity to make many technologies accessible, including face and voice recognition, biometrics and authentication.
 Innovation and improvement in these DS-adjacent fields will lean heavily on data acquired through IoT devices.